MetaMask/metamask-extension/docs/add-to-chrome.md

 * Change to your locale via `chrome://settings/languages`
 * Restart the browser and test the extension in your locale

-Your dev build is now added to Chrome, and you can click 'inspect views: background plugin' to view its dev console.
+Your dev build is now added to Chrome, and you can click `Inspect views background.html` in its card on the extension settings page to view its dev console.